awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

   For example, you create an EC2 Fleet with a target capacity of 100 Spot Instances\.
 10 instances receive a rebalance recommendation, so the fleet launches 10 new replacement instances, resulting in a fulfilled capacity of 110 instances\.
 You then increase the target capacity to 200 \(scale out\), but the fulfilled capacity is actually 210 instances because the 10 instances that are marked for rebalance are not counted by the fleet as part of the target capacity\.
 You need to manually terminate these instances, or you can leave them running\.

-**Provide as many Spot Instance pools in the request as possible**
+**Provide as many Spot capacity pools in the request as possible**
 Configure your EC2 Fleet to use multiple instance types and Availability Zones\.
-This provides the flexibility to launch Spot Instances in various Spot Instance pools\.
+This provides the flexibility to launch Spot Instances in various Spot capacity pools\.
 For more information, see [Be flexible about instance types and Availability Zones](spot-best-practices.md#be-instance-type-flexible)\.

-**Configure your EC2 Fleet to use the most optimal Spot Instance pools**
+**Configure your EC2 Fleet to use the most optimal Spot capacity pools**
-Use the `capacity-optimized` allocation strategy to ensure that replacement Spot Instances are launched in the most optimal Spot Instance pools\.
+Use the `capacity-optimized` allocation strategy to ensure that replacement Spot Instances are launched in the most optimal Spot capacity pools\.
 For more information, see [Use the capacity optimized allocation strategy](spot-best-practices.md#use-capacity-optimized-allocation-strategy)\.

 ## Maximum price overrides<a name="ec2-fleet-price-overrides"></a>